 Equity securities: These include common stock, domestic and international equity funds.
 Domestic securities traded on a national securities exchange are valued at the last reported sales price on the last business day of the fiscal year.
 Securities traded in the over-the counter market and listed securities for which no sale was reported on that date are valued at the last reported bid price.
-International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange rate in effect at September 30, 2022.
-Securities which are not traded on a national security exchange are valued by the respective fund manager or other third parties based on yields currently available on comparable securities of issuers with similar credit ratings.
+International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange are valued by the respective fund manager or other third parties based on yields currently available on comparable securities of issuers with similar credit ratings.